Jonahbui/fender-web-app/README.md

 ```
 - If you are running the application windows and would like to use powershell scripts, ensure your
 windows device has its [execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2) set to run scripts.
+- Compilation of js-code, as it is served to the web-client, is BEYOND slow.
+Should find a way to speed up the process.
+Might be because there are too many needless dependencies.
+Should find a way to remove or filter them out.
+Material-UI might be  the biggest culprit.
+- For those who have never used docker, DO NOT deploy this website on a web-hosting service.
+You should just build it from the ground up.

 ## Application Info
 * Ruby version: 3.1.0
 * Database: postgresql
+* Although not implemented, the website can be hosted on Droplet by Digital Ocean.

 ## Dependencies